-Rheumatoid arthritis is an autoimmune condition that causes inflammation in the lining of the joints.
-People who have rheumatoid arthritis sometimes develop other conditions, such as anemia.
+Rheumatoid arthritis (RA) is an autoimmune condition that causes inflammation in the lining of the joints.
+People who have RA sometimes develop other conditions, such as anemia.

 Anemia is a condition that causes a low red blood cell count and insufficient levels of hemoglobin, a protein that carries oxygen.

-In this article, we look at how rheumatoid arthritis and anemia might be related.
-We also cover how doctors diagnose and treat anemia when it is related to rheumatoid arthritis.
+In this article, we look at how RA and anemia might be related.
+We also cover how doctors diagnose and treat anemia when it is related to RA.

-According to some estimates, 30–70 percent of people with rheumatoid arthritis develop anemia.
+According to some estimates, over 80 percent of people with RA develop anemia.

-Different types of anemia can affect people with rheumatoid arthritis.
+Different types of anemia can affect people with RA.

 These types include:

 - Anemia of chronic disease.
 This condition occurs in people with an inflammatory disorder.
 The body may not make enough red blood cells, or the red blood cells may not live for as long as they should.

 - Hemolytic anemia.
 This condition occurs when the body destroys healthy red blood cells.
 This destruction